Canon 1Ds Mark III vs D30

 The Canon EOS-1Ds Mark III and the Canon EOS-D30 are two digital cameras that were officially introduced, respectively, in August 2007 and May 2000.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (1Ds Mark III) and an APS-C (Canon D30) sensor.
-The 1Ds Mark III has a resolution of 21 megapixels, whereas the Canon D30 provides 3.1 MP.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (1Ds Mark III) and an APS-C (D30) sensor.
+The 1Ds Mark III has a resolution of 21 megapixels, whereas the D30 provides 3.1 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 |Canon EF mount lenses||Canon EF mount lenses|

 |21 MP, Full Frame Sensor||3.1 MP, APS-C Sensor|